S4M73l09/GCS-Infra-Live/README.en.md

   * Youtube video embeds showing the Bootstrap/repo-Live of the infrastructure
   * Links to the Bootstrap and Infra-Live repositories
 * HTML/CSS content lives in the repo under `ansible/web` and is copied to `/opt/web01` using Ansible.

+## Artifacts and visibility

+In each run of the `Ansible` workflow at the end of everything, a artifact is generated that can be downloaded from which you can connect to the VM using its real name and other ways using `IAP-Tunnel`.

 ## Local validation (WSL)